NOTE: This page and these products are intended only for those of legal drinking age

 Don’t dis on the boxes.
 Yes, some people are still adjusting to screw tops.
 But boxes are here to stay.

 The wine is held in a bladder inside the box.
 There’s virtually no air inside.
-And better quality plastics are being developed, that means higher-end wine can pour for months and not lose quality.
+And better quality plastics are being developed, which means higher-end wine can pour over a longer time and not lose quality.

 Stagnitta predicts the next generation of wine distribution is keg wine.